Some things you might like to know:

 How long does it take?
 The state offers a couple of options.
 A standard formation will take approximately 7 days for filing.
 The longest time we have seen was 4 weeks, but that is rare.
 Neither the time taken, nor the effective date can be guaranteed with standard formation.
 The state puts everything in a pile, then works their way down.
 If you pay an additional fee of $125.00, they will expedite the formation and almost always have it back within 24 hours excluding weekends and holidays.
 There are provisions for 1 and 2 hour turnarounds, but the fees are generally considered prohibitive.
 Return to top of page

 Other fees due shortly after forming your new company.
-Prior to the last working day of the month following formation, you will have to file an initial list with the State of Nevada for your first year of operation.
+The Nevada Secretary of State now requires newly formed entities to file the Initial List at the time of formation.
 The fee is $350.00 (minimum) which includes an annual filing fee and a state business license.
 At this point you will have already paid your registered agent thru next year, so you will be all set in the State of Nevada.
 Each year you must renew with both the state and your registered agent paying their respective annual fees.
 Failure to renew each year with either the state or your agent can result in revocation of your charter in addition to penalties and late fees.

 After you receive your Corporation: Items below (after each bullet) should be addressed as soon as possible.